cc-archive/cc-cert-core/contents/index.md

 # CORE Contents

-The Creative Commons librarian certificate is made up of a six modules broken down into learning units.
+The Creative Commons CORE certificate is made up of a six modules broken down into learning units.
 These modules and learning units have been organized sequentially in a recommended learning path as follows:

 * [Copyright](copyright/index.md)
   * [Copyright Basics](copyright/basics.md)